nnja/python/website/content/02-introduction-to-python/190-APIs/00-what-is-an-API.md

 weight: 1
 ---

-Per the dictionary, and API is:
+Per the dictionary, an API is:

 > a set of functions and procedures allowing the creation of applications that access the features or data of an operating system, application, or other service.